jsreport/jsreport-dotnet-aspnetcore/README.md

 }
 ```

+### Use the service as a middleware

+The easiest option is to use the embbeded middleware implementation.
-3. Then you need to add MiddlewareFilter attribute to the particular action and specify which conversion you want to use.
+All you need to do is to add MiddlewareFilter attribute to the particular action and specify which conversion you want to use.
 In this case html to pdf conversion.

 ```c#
 [MiddlewareFilter(typeof(JsReportPipeline))]